 This Instant Pot Iced Tea is an easy and foolproof way to make this favorite summer beverage at home!
 All you need is a few simple ingredients and an Instant Pot.
-You’re never going to want to buy Iced Tea from the store again!
+While other methods often result in burst open tea bags, this one makes for perfect tea every single time.
+You're never going to want to buy Iced Tea from the store again!

 Please note that some of my blog posts here at Dash for Dinner may contain affiliate links.
 If you make a purchase through these links, I will get a small commission at no additional cost to you.
 Please see my Disclaimer for more information.